thomasgouveia/rik/docs/proposals/scheduler/README.md

 ## Main goal

-The `scheduler` goal is to determine whether or not a workload can work on the cluster.
+The `scheduler` goal is to find the appropriate location for a workload's instance to be ran.
-In the case a workload fits to a node, we send severals orders & informations to the node so he can handle the needed workload.
-The controller can also determine in a first time, if a workload can be managed in the cluster, but the scheduler has the **last word** on it.
+In the case an instance fits to a node, `scheduler` orders the worker node to run it.
+The controller determines if the requested resources from the workload can be managed in the cluster, and then the scheduler receives the `scheduling request`.

 This service **must** be able at anytime, to request a delete or an update of a workload on a specific node.
 These requests will be sent based on event the scheduler receive.
 The events are coming either from the controller or from a node.